 Explain your business’ organization and management; tell who is in charge of different areas of the business; explain where prospective partners and investors would fit in and the roles they would play in the business (explain how much they own in the business).
 Tell the skills, experiences, and resources your management team has, and explain how your management team’s industry experience (if they have one) would affect your business.

-Explain the marketing plans and strategies you will put in place to advertise your products or services, and the plans and strategies you would use to sell them.
+Explain the marketing plans and strategies you will put in place to advertise your products or services, and the plans and strategies you would employ to sell them.
 How would you position your business for it to attract customers to you?
-List the steps you would take to advertise your business, and how you would do it differently to convince prospective customers that they are making the right choice by patronizing you?
-(Consider the marketing strategies your competitors used to advertise their products and services, and come up with a way to advertise yours so it would stand out).
+List the steps you would take to advertise your business, and how you would do it differently in order to convince prospective customers that they are making the right choice by patronizing you?
+(Consider the marketing strategies your competitors use to advertise their products and services, and come up with a way to advertise yours so it would stand out).
 Let customers know the benefits of getting your products and services, and the solutions it would bring.
 Describe how your sales department would look like, and the amount of hands you would need there.
 Explain your selling strategy – how you plan to sell your products.
-Use a smart strategy that won’t just attract customers but also keep them.
+Employ a smart strategy that won’t just attract customers but also retain them.

 The final phase of your business plan is to add an appendix.
 This can be additional information that you haven’t included before, legal company documents, or licenses.

-If you follow the guide I have given above, you could write a successful business plan.
+If you follow the guide I have given above, you would be able to write a successful business plan.
+Thank you.